samson-ashna/RIMA-Recipe-Management-App/Planning Document/Itr3_Planning_Document.md

     * Edit Meals Added: As a user, I want to be able to delete and edit the meals that are added to the page in case I change my mind about want I want to create during the week.
 Priority: Medium.
 Cost: 2 days

 ## Iteration 3
 * **Manage Pantry: As a user I want to be able to keep track of food expiration dates and be notified accordingly.
 Priority: Low.
-Cost:10 days**
+Cost: 10 days**
+    * Display the Pantry List: As a user, I want to be able to view a list of the required ingredients before I make the recipe in order to know whether I have the proper ingredients needed and enough of them.
+Priority: High.
+Cost: 3 days
+    * Display Recipes from Pantry Ingredients: As a user, I want to enter the current ingredients I have available in my pantry and have a list of recipes I can create displayed to me based on the items I already own.
+Priority: Medium.
+Cost: 2 days
+    * Edit Pantry: As a user, I would want to add my own items and edit any items I already own such as adding/editing the expiry date or the quantity available in the pantry.
+Priority: Medium.
+Cost: 2 days
+    * Display Substitute Ingredients: As a user, I would want the ingredient substitutes including the quantity needed to be displayed in the pantry when I enter an item if I don’t have it available in my pantry to create certain recipes.
+Priority: Low.
+Cost: 1 day.

 * **Add recipes from websites: As a cook, I want to be able to add recipes I find on the Internet to the management system to view later.
 Priority: Low.
 Cost: 2 days**
+    * Display Management System: As a user, I want to add recipes from the internet to a section on the app such as the meal planner.
+Priority: Low.
+Cost: 2 days

 * **Shopping list: As a cook, I would like to be able to view a list of food ingredients that I need to purchase and add/remove from the list.
 Priority: Low.
-Low Cost: 3 days**
+Cost: 3 days**
+    * Display a Shopping List: As a user, I want to be able to see the food ingredients I would need to purchase in order to make certain recipes for the future.
+Priority: Medium.
+Cost: 2 days
+    * Create a Shopping Cart: As a user, I want to be able to add the ingredients I need to the shopping cart so that would be easier for me to check out later when I am shopping.
+Priority: Low.
+Cost: 1 day